 We typically recommend seeking emergency room care if you suffer from one or more of the following symptoms:

-• Swollen or broken jaw.
+- Swollen or broken jaw

-• Pain that interferes with your routine.
+- Pain that interferes with your routine

-We recommend anti-inflammatory over-the-counter drugs for severe toothaches.
-Depending on how much pain you’re experiencing, we may also suggest prescription painkillers.
 Feel free to reach out to Fairchance Dental Arts if you’re experiencing extreme oral pain.
 Not only can we provide a prescription, but we can find out the cause of your toothache and offer treatment.

 We highly recommend coming in as soon as possible if you are experiencing a severe toothache.
 However, there are a few tips we recommend to reduce the pain until your next appointment:

-• Rinse out your mouth.
-Use mouthwash or warm salt water to rid your mouth of harmful bacteria.
+- Rinse out your mouth: Use mouthwash or warm salt water to rid your mouth of harmful bacteria.
 Gently swoosh liquid around your mouth to avoid further irritation.

-• Sleep with extra pillows.
-Elevating your head with extra pillows will prevent blood from rushing to your mouth, which can often worsen your toothache.
+- Sleep with extra pillows: Elevating your head with extra pillows will prevent blood from rushing to your mouth, which can often worsen your toothache.

-• Over-the-Counter Painkillers.
-Anti-inflammatory over-the-counter drugs will help alleviate pain until you can come in for proper treatment.
+- Use over-the-counter painkillers: Anti-inflammatory over-the-counter drugs will help alleviate pain until you can come in for proper treatment.

 Dental treatment costs vary depending on the exact needs of our patients.
 We do our best to provide you with the best care possible while making treatment as fast and affordable as we can.